Tamac Collections and Rarities

 Honey and Avacado glazes.
 Honey was the last glaze to be introduced.
 Note the salad plates have a bubbly variation of the glaze that is quite rare.
 Also pictured are the teacup, a frosty fudge demi tasse, an early small cream pitcher in avocado and some raspberry rim sitters (birds).
 Avocado and Honey combine to make a nice salt and pepper set.

 Below: Frosty Fudge Demi Tasse and Large Coffee Cup Variation.
+I can think of 4 regular coffee cup variations not counting BBQ cups.

 IMG8887